 Include a headline that includes industry buzzwords and your job title so you can appear in people’s searches.
 For example if you work in digital marketing, you might want to include terminology related to search engine optimisation and PPC.

-2. Perfect your elevator pitch
+2. Perfect your summary

 4. Turn on ‘Open to new job opportunities’